Sarikei: History

 Hoklo people and the Cantonese people were the first ones to arrive in Sarikei in 1864.
 They built Attap dwellings and live alongside the Malays near the riverside.
 The Chinese rear chickens and planted vegetables.
 Later the Chinese used timber to build shophouses and started to do grocery businesses.
 After that, their businesses expanded to include trading with Singapore companies.
 The number of shophouses grew from four to six shops in 1905.
 In 1907, Fuzhounese migrants arrived Sarikei.
 As the population and the shophouses near the riverside increased, with several old shophouses tilting towards the riverside; the Brooke government ordered all the shophouses to migrate inland (now Repok road, also known as "backstreet") for safety purposes.
 The road near the river is known as "frontstreet".
 Most of the shophouses were family owned.
 River was the main mode of transport for Sarikei.
 Sarikei was connected to Singapore through a steamship that came once a month.
 As the shipping frequencies increased, warehouses and wharf was built.
 In 1923, the Chinese in Sarikei constructed the first part of Sarikei-Durin road.
 In 1932, all the wooden shophouses in Sarikei were rebuilt using concrete.
 Chinese schools started to increase from the same year.
 In 1941, Japanese troops occupied Sarawak.
 However, the Japanese did not take over the local government in Sibu.
 This created a power vacuum in the central region of Sarawak.
 This has caused chaos in Sarikei.
-The local residents in Sarikei had to form their own protection squad to deter piracy activities from the upriver Dayaks.
+The people in Sarikei had to form their own protection squad to deter piracy activities from the upriver Dayaks.
 Three months later, the Japanese formally installed a provincial governor at Sibu.
 Peace was restored but life became harder due to stagnated economic activities.
 By 1943, Sarikei had 40 concrete shops.
 After the Japanese surrender in 1945, Sarawak was liberated and became British crown colony.
 In 1952, Cathay cinema was opened.